+Table 21.10.050C

-Table 21.10.050C Allowed Uses and Basic Development Standards Parking Ratio Unit of Measure Section Use Special Regulations Pet and Animal Sales and Service 2.
+Allowed Uses and Basic Development Standards

+7 Trea oses and Bas ne Development Standards

+Parking Ratio

+Section Use Special Regulations

+Pet and Animal 2.
 Take out restaurant: 1,000 sq ft gfa (10.0, 10.0).

+Sales and Service

 1. 3.
-The Technical Committee may waive the parking requirement for restaurant/deli/café uses less than 750 sq ft gfa that support/enhance the City's vision for creating/enhancing Downtown as a pedestrian place provided: a.
-The use is located in an office building and primarily serves the occupants and guests of the office building; or b.
-The use is visible from and within 100 feet one-quarter of a mile of a promenade or Downtown park, such as, Luke McRedmond Park, Anderson Park, O'Leary Park, The Edge Skate Park, or the 83rd Street Promenade, for example, or within 100 feet one-quarter of a mile of a critical areas' buffer of the Sammamish River and access to the River Trail,
+The Technical Committee may waive the

+parking requirement for restaurant/deli/café

+uses less than 750 sq ft gfa that

+support/enhance the City's vision for

+creating/enhancing Downtown as a pedestrian

+place provided :

+a.
+The use is located in an office building and

+primarily serves the occupants and guests of the

+office building; or

+b.
+The use is visible from and within 100 feet

+one-quarter of a mile of a promenade or

+Downtown park, such as, Luke McRedmond

+Park, Anderson Park, O'Leary Park, The Edge

+Skate Park, or the 83rd Street Promenade,

+for example, or within 100 feet one-quarter of

+a mile of a critical areas' buffer of the

+Sammamish River and access to the River Trail,